DU-Racing/DU-Racing-System/info/README.md

 # DU Racing Locations
 ![DURacing](https://assets.prod.novaquark.com/74927/fa9f3d62-6aff-41aa-9ee3-3665a1116c7a.png)
 Welcome to DU Racing!
 Here you can find existing tracks that use our race system.
 It is grouped by location and includes info on where to find vehicles, which ones the track is designed for and where you can get databanks and a wealth of other info for racing in Dual Universe.
+> **Warning**
+> Some information Incomplete.
+We are still working on creating some tracks, especially adding the Hybrid db and related tracks.
+Please be patient.

 # Race Host Locations and Complexes
 ## Wonderland Raceway